banhpete/Minesweeper-SEI-Project/README.md

 ### Initialize State & Class
 - Declare Play Class.
 This will have
-  - Total mines found
   - Flag colour

 - Declare GameObj Object.
 This will have:
+  - Game Grid - DOM Node
   - Game Difficulty Selected - String - Easy, Normal and Hard
   - Game Difficulty Settings - Obj - Grid size and number of mines
-  - Mine & Numbers Location - Obj - X & Y Coordinates of mines and numbers.
-  - Empty Cell Location
+  - Grid X Value - Number
+  - Grid Y Value - Number
+  - Number of Mines - Number
+  - Game Grid Values - 2D Array -  State of every cell, whether it's a mine, or empty or a number.
+  - Game Grid Reveal Status - 2D Array - Array of 0 or 1 values indicating reveal status
+  - Remaining Squares left to unreveal - Number.
   - Time Spent - Number - Starts with 0.

+### Update State Functions
-- Mine/Number Generator Function - Takes in settings and then randomizes coordinates of mines and inputs it into mine/number object.
+- Mine/Number Generator Function - Takes in settings and then randomizes coordinates of mines and inputs it into Game Grid Values.
+- Update Reveal Status Function - Takes in coordiantes and updates that coordiante in the Game Grid Reveal Status.
+Then runs the re-render number square and ubtract one from the remaing squares to reveal state and check if it equal to 0, if it is run the render win/loss function.
+- Flood fill Function - Takes in one coordinate of empty cell, checks all neighbouring cells.
+When it finds a neighbouring cell:
+  - If it is a empty cell and not revealed, reveal it, and then send that coordinate to the flood fill function.
+  - If it is a empty cell but revealed, leave it.
+  - If it is a number cell but not revealed, reveal it.
+  - If it is a number cell but reveaeld, leave it.
+- Update Time Function - Add 1 second to the current time
+- Reset Function - Delete the current game grid, and add another one, and then re run initialization.
+For adding the event handlers.
+Previous event handlers can be added over top the other one with onclick.
+We only need one function.

+### Initialization Function
+- Runs the render squares function
+- Runs the Mine/Number Generator
+- Runs the render function
+- Adds Event Handler to Grid DOM for buttons click.

 ### Render Functions
 - Render squares in the rectangular grid.
   - Use a for loop
   - Each square requires an id with x,y coodinates
+  - At the same time creates the two grids for reveal status and grid values
+  - Lastly sets the number of squares left to reveal.
+This should be equal to gridx*gridy - number of mines.

-- Re-render number square
+- Re-render square
   - Takes in a number and id, find DOM element with corresponding id, and change class and update text to show the number.

-- Render empty square
- - Takes in an id, finds all the empty squares surrounding it, and change all the class.

 - Render Timer
   - Constantly re-rendered to show time